-- Staff should emphasize each child's individual value in the eyes of the school. - Staff should create an atmosphere of concern and trust so that children feel they can share problems and worries with staff.

-- Staff should address the issue early in the school year in an assembly: - o Make it clear that bullying is unacceptable and will not be tolerated in the school. - o Encourage the children to report bullying incidents as soon as possible after they happen.
-Emphasize that this is - responsible behavior and not "telling tales".

-o Teach the children to feel responsible for each other's safety.
-Help them to grasp the principle
+- Staff should emphasize each child's individual value in the eyes of the school. - Staff should create an atmosphere of concern and trust so that children feel they can share problems and worries with staff. - Staff should address the issue early in the school year in an assembly: - Make it clear that bullying is unacceptable and will not be tolerated in school. - Encourage the children to report bullying incidents as soon as possible after they happen.
+Emphasize that this is responsible behavior and not "telling tales". - Teach the children to feel responsible for each other's safety.
+Help them to grasp the principle that there are no bystanders in bullying. - Conduct awareness programs to promote diversity, equity, and inclusion

 - Staff should ensure adequate supervision of the children at all times.
-If some areas of the school cannot - Teachers should discuss bullying in class.
+If some areas of the school cannot be supervised at all times, spot-checks are helpful. - Teachers should discuss bullying in class.
 'Teach children how to react and handle being bullied or witnessing someone being bullied. - All staff should be aware of the effects of "teachers-bullying".
 All students should be treated equally and with respect. - No one should humiliate a child by making jokes at his/her expense.